 After a collision with a parked vehicle, it's important to involve law enforcement by filing an accident report.
 Law enforcement can provide an unbiased account of the incident, which may be helpful when dealing with your insurance company or if legal issues arise.

 Things to Do Before Leaving the Scene of an Accident

 To protect yourself and avoid a potential lawsuit, you should follow the steps below to preserve evidence and collect accurate information about the car crash.

 - Record the time and location: Before leaving the accident scene, write down the time and exact location of the accident for your record.

-- Take accident photos: Get multiple photos of the accident scene, including general views and close-up of the cars.
-This will help the insurance company to accurately determine the damages.
+- Take accident photos or videos: Get multiple photos of the accident scene, including general views and a close-up of the cars.
+Look for any security cameras that may have caught the accident on video.
+Request a copy of the footage from the business owner who owns the camera.
+This will help the insurance company to determine the damages accurately.
 Accident scenes are often easily altered.
 You don't want to be responsible for any damage you didn't cause.

 - Talk to any witnesses: If anyone witnessed the accident, talk to them, and get details of what they saw and their contact information.

-- Notify your insurance company: It would be beneficial to let your insurance company know what happened as soon as possible, so it can expedite the claims process.
+- Notify your insurance company: It would be beneficial to let your insurance company know what happened as soon as possible so that it can expedite the claims process.

 Legal consequences will follow if you fail to leave a note or file a police report after hitting a parked car.
-In order to protect yourself by minimizing the problems, contact a local car accident lawyer who can explain your legal options and provide advice on how to proceed.
+If you have hit a parked car and have questions about your responsibilities, consider consulting with a local car accident lawyer.
+A personal injury attorney can explain your legal options and advise you on how to proceed.